AI Spending Security

 If you suspect unauthorized payments:

-- Immediately rotate your OpenNode API key
+- Immediately rotate your wallet API key (Strike, OpenNode, etc.)

-- Check payment history in OpenNode dashboard
+- Check payment history in your wallet provider's dashboard

 - Review what invoices were paid